Oahu Guide & Vacation Homes

 Byodo-In Temple

 Located in Kaneohe, just north of Kailua, is the Byodo-In Temple.
 The Temple is a gorgeous replica of an ancient Japanese Buddhist temple set against the Ko'olau Mountains and offers a dramatic backdrop for photos.
-It is tucked away in the Valley of the Temples on Kahekili Highway just by the mountains (Look for Highway 83); the road runs parallel to Kamehameha Highw
+It is tucked away in the Valley of the Temples on Kahekili Highway just by the mountains (Look for Highway 83); the road runs parallel to Kamehameha Highway.

 Kaneohe Bay